Register an intention to marry

 Adelaide SA 5001

 Births, Deaths and Marriages do not handle matters relating to divorce.
-The Family Court of Australia can assist with your enquiries.
+The Family Court of Australia can assist with your enquiries and getting certificates.